alvintan05/Dicoding-CatalogueMovie/README.md

 <h1 align="center">
 Movie Catalogue
 </h1>
-This is my submission progress at Dicoding online course at class Belajar Fundamental Aplikasi Android (BFAA).
+This is my submission progress at Dicoding online course at class Belajar Fundamental Aplikasi Android (BFAA) www.dicoding.com/academies/14 .
 I've enrolled in this class as part of Faculty Development Program from Dicoding (2018).

 ## Screenshots